vanaigr/MinceraftClone/README.md

 [Hiero](https://libgdx.com/wiki/tools/hiero) was used to create [original font image](./assets/font.png) and [characters info](./assets/font.fnt).
 [SDF font bitmap](./assets/sdfFont.bmp) is updated automatically whenever the [bitmap font image](./assets/font.bmp) or characters info is updated.
-It also can be caled manually via
+It also can be called manually via
 ```console
 make update_sdf
 ```